MozammilKhan/PetShelterApp/README.md

 Pets App
 ===================================

-This app displays a list of pets and their related data that the user inputs.
+Displays a list of pets and their related data that the user inputs, created using content provider, loaded the data with a cursor loader and stored with SQLite.

 Pre-requisites
 --------------